functionalresonance/functionalresonance.github.io/how_to_build.md

 In consequence of the 'breadth-first' principle, the purpose of the first iteration of the model development is to identify all the functions that are part of the activity, rather than to go into - or get lost in - a description of details.

 The 'logic' of the analysis is as follows:
+1. Describe the event, using either an existing description (for instance an event report), a future scenario (for instance a safety case), a proposed change (design specifications, functional specifications) or any other available material.
+2. Try to describe what should happen (meaning work-as-done, not work-as-imagined).
+This will require data from the daily work place, from people who have expert knowledge about the activity, rather than (post mortem) data from an accident investigation.
+The description is basically the set of functions that are required for everyday performance to succeed.
+(See more under 'Finding what goes right'.)
+3. The outcome of Step 2 is the FRAM model.
+This is the basis for characterising the expected (potential) variability of the activity as carried out in the everyday work environment.
+(Notice the desparate attempts to avoid the word 'normal'.)
+The characterisation of this variability also provides the basis for describing the potential couplings.
+4. Use more specific information (e.g., an event or accident analysis, or a safety case scenario) to propose one or more instantiations of the model.
+5. Analyse these instantiations, either to find an explanation why something happened, or a plausible scenario of what may happen (as in risk assessment).

+Step 2 is where the FRAM differs from a traditional accident investigation.
+The purpose of using the FRAM is to develop an understanding of the everyday situation and its variability, as a basis for understanding what went wrong (if it did), rather than to go directly for the 'root' cause.

+### Developing a FRAM model: Identifying the functions
+The first step is to identify the functions that are required for everyday performance to succeed, i.e., the functions without which the system could not fulfill its purpose.
+The breadth-first principle means that it is more important to identify all the functions than to describe some – or all – of them in great detail.
+Details can always be added – or removed – later.